 Poor - the free may have large areas of crown dieback, and/or many epicormic shoots, and/or reduced new growth at branch fips.
-These frees have been stressed for a long period of fime, remediation of the growing environment would not return the free to good health
+These trees have been stressed for a long period of time, remediation of the growing environment would not return the tree to good health.